Patent Bet Explained

 What Is the Difference Between a Patent Bet and a Trixie?

-Yet, there are differences between a Patent bet and a Trixie that will help you understand how they will help you when betting at horse racing bookmakers.
+Knowing the difference between a Patent bet and a Trixie is particularly important when betting at horse racing bookmakers.

 Why Place a Patent Bet?

-Here are some of the reasons why you should start using a Patent bet as a punter to maximize the returns you will get from each sport you wager on:
+Here are some of the reasons why you should start using a Patent bet to maximize the returns from each sport:

-• A Patent bet serves as insurance on an accumulator, meaning that it increases your chances of winning.
+• A Patent bet serves as insurance on an accumulator and increases your chances of winning.

-• A Patent bet bolsters your chances of earning more payouts than you could have if you had made 3 separate bets on betting markets.
+• Patent bolsters your chances of earning more payouts than you could have if you made 3 separate bets.

 Frequently Asked Questions